Senior Farmers Market Nutrition Program

 Credentials/Documentation

-A signed Federal/State Agreement (FNS-339) is necessary before funds can be allocated to a participating SFMNP State agency.
-Costs will be determined in accordance with FNS guidelines and instructions.
+A signed Federal-State Supplemental Nutrition Programs Agreement (FNS-339) is necessary before program funds can be allocated to a participating SFMNP State agency.
+A signed Grant/Cooperative Agreement (FNS-529), with terms and conditions, will serve as the official grant agreement for American Rescue Plan Act funding.

 What is the process for applying and being award this assistance?